 I’m giving a rather unusual ceremony this Sunday.
 It’s not a wedding, a funeral or a baby naming.
-It’s not a coming of age ceremony, which is becoming more and more popular.
+And it’s not a coming of age ceremony, which is becoming more and more popular.
 It’s a family ceremony.
-Family ceremonies did not come up on the list of ceremonies I learned about on my celebrancy course, but I’ve been approached about giving them a few times since I qualified.
+Family ceremonies did not come up on the list of ceremonies I learned about on my celebrancy course, but people have approached me a few times about them since I qualified.

 Reasons For Holding a Family Ceremony